Henry Villarica: Early life and education

 Henry Villarica was born on August 5, 1945, in Meycauayan, Bulacan.
 He is the son of Quirino Villarica and Paz Resurreccion Villarica.
 His mother was a councilor of then-municipality of Meycauayan.
 His parents founded Villarica Pawnshop in 1954.
 Its first branch was set up in Manila.
 After the death of his mother, Villarica was assisted by his wife, Linabelle Villarica, in opening a second outlet in Makati in 1982, which is called Tiffany House of Jewels.
 The pawnshop is expanding in the rest of the country.

 Villarica was a topnotcher in the 1971 Philippine Bar Examination, receiving the score of 92.40 percent.
 He was surpassed by students in the next bar exams, including incumbent senator Koko Pimentel.
 Villarica worked as an attorney.

 Political career

 Mayor of Meycauayan (2016–2019)

 Villarica, along with vice mayor Rafael Manzano Jr. and all candidates for councilor, was running under the Liberal Party banner in 2016.
 On May 9, 2016, Villarica won the election by landslide, receiving 73.5 of the votes.
 He defeated Judy Alarilla, the daughter of mayors Eduardo and Joan Alarilla.
-He sworn in as Mayor on June 30, 2016.
+He was sworn in as Mayor on June 30, 2016.